W. W. Greener: History

 The history of W.W.
 Greener begins in 1829, when William Greener, who had been working in London for Manton, a prominent gun maker, returned to his hometown of Newcastle and founded the W. Greener company.
 In November 1844, he determined that most of the materials and components he used for gun making came from Birmingham, and his business was being hampered by the distance between the two towns.
-Hence, he moved his business from Newcastle to Birmingham.
+Hence, he moved his business from Newcastle to Aston New Town, Birmingham.

 During the period of 1845-58, W. Greener was appointed to make guns for Prince Albert.

-Money obtained from supplying South Africa with two-groove rifles enabled the company to erect a factory on "Rifle Hill", Aston, in 1859.
+William Wellington Greener erected a factory on "Rifle Hill", Aston, in phases between 1859 and, at the earliest, 1864-5.
+W. W. Greener started out in one of the live/work courts off Loveday Street (Court 11).
+The first phase of the factory replaced some of the Court 11 buildings.
+W. W. Greener expanded the factory northwards in stages, building when land came available through his purchase of buildings in the two adjacent courts.

 It was around this time that the company began to really prosper.

 Greener was a firm believer in the concept of muzzleloaders and refused to make any breechloaders.
 Hence, his son, William Wellington Greener, struck out a line of his own (the W.W.
 Greener company) and produced his first breechloader in 1864.
-When William Greener died in 1869, the two companies were amalgamated together as the W.W.
+When William Greener died in 1869, the two companies were amalgamated as the W.W.
 Greener Company, and carried on by William Wellington Greener.
 William Wellington Greener was responsible for several innovations, as described in the sections below, and it was on the strength of his inventions that the company became famous.
 Under W.W.
 Greener, the company established offices in Birmingham, London, Hull, Montreal and New York City.

 William Wellington Greener was succeeded by two of his sons, Harry Greener and Charles Greener.
 Leyton Greener, Harry's son and fourth generation took over as Chairman in 1951 and today the company has a fifth generation, Graham Greener, as one of its directors.